-San Francisco Municipal Transportation Agency/San Francisco County Transportation Authority, and California Transit Association fault the decision for not addressing their concerns regarding The California Environmental Quality Act (CEQA).
-They ask that the decision be revised to identify what environmental review supports the decision by analyzing the environmental and other impacts, and by identifying the mitigation measures or alternatives that could avoid or minimize them. argue for CEQA reviews.
+San Francisco Municipal Transportation Agency/San Francisco County Transportation Authority, and California Transit Association fault the decision for not addressing their concerns regarding The California Environmental Quality Act (CEQA).257 They ask that the decision be revised to identify what environmental review supports the decision by analyzing the environmental and other impacts, and by identifying the mitigation measures or alternatives that could avoid or minimize them.

 The Commission rejects this late call for a CEQA analysis and justification as it is not warranted by either the facts or the law.
 This decision modifies an existing AV regulatory framework by moving it from a pilot program to a permanent operation in concert with regulations that have already been established by the DMV.
 That action, in and of itself, is insufficient to trigger a CEQA review.
+The Commission has authorized deployment on a phased basis in order to gather information about various aspects of the deployment programs during Phase I and to use that information to shape future phases.
+Parties may raise the application of CEQA in future phases.